Another day, another hack … another reason to buy cybersecurity stocks.

 The narrative at Proofpoint is very healthy.
 Proofpoint is the leader in email security.
 Email is the No. 1 channel through which personal hacks happen.
 Yet, email security spend accounts for a very small piece of the total IT security spend.
 This disconnect implies secular growth potential in email security spend.
 Most of that spend will find its way into Proofpoint.
 As such, Proofpoint projects as a big revenue growth company for as long as cyber and email security tailwinds remain vigorous.

 The numbers here corroborate the healthy growth narrative.
 Proofpoint has grown SaaS revenues at a 35% compounded annual growth rate from 2012 to 2019 (projected).
 At the time of the company’s IPO in 2012, Proofpoint had just 2,400 customers, only 2% of whom subscribed to three or more products.
-Today, the company has 6,100 customers (nearly triple), about half of whom subscribe to three or more products.
+Earlier this year, the company has 6,100 customers (nearly triple), about half of whom subscribe to three or more products.
 Thus, Proofpoint has shown an impressive ability to both expand its market and cross-sell its current customers.

-On top of all this, Proofpoint — like many of its cybersecurity peers — operates at sky high 75%-plus gross margins, and has a rapidly retreating opex rate that is falling steadily with increasing scale.
+On top of all this, Proofpoint — like many of its cybersecurity peers — operates at sky high 73%-plus gross margins, and has a rapidly retreating opex rate that is falling steadily with increasing scale.

 These dynamics will persist given secular tailwinds.
 As such, you’re looking at a ~20% revenue growth company over the next several years, with considerable margin drivers.
 That should produce around 25-30% profit growth, which means EPS could get to around $7 by 2025.
 Based on a software average 25-times forward multiple, that equates to a 2024 price target of $175, which represents substantial upside from toady’s levels.